 1. Sift flour, bicarbonate soda and baking powder together.
 Put aside.

-3. Add flour mixture and walnuts.
+3. Then add flour mixture and walnuts into the mixer.

 5. Preheat oven to 170oC.